Culture/Creativity/Communism: cultural expression and South Africa’s communist movement by Judy Seidman

 This paper opens up the question about the role played by the Communist Party of South Africa (CPSA/SACP) in shaping SA’s culture of liberation.
 This issue has been under-studied and ignored until today; it remains a blank hole in our cultural history.

-The paper begins with an brief overview of how communist politics intertwined with South Africa’s culture of liberation.
-In writing and poetry, this began with communist activists creating worker literacy groups in the late 1920s; it emerged n the writings of Peter Abrahams and Alex la Guma; it infused participation of liberation movement cultural workers in international “communist world” events and discourse.
-Direct influence in performance art (theatre/dance/music) shows in the music of Vuyisile Mini; and les directly SA theatre workshop’s often conscious engagement with Brecht and agitprop theatre traditions; it further influenced worker theatre.
+The paper begins with a brief overview of how communist politics intertwined with South Africa’s culture of liberation.
+In writing and poetry, this began with communist activists creating worker literacy groups in the late 1920s; it emerged in the writings of Peter Abrahams and Alex la Guma; it infused participation of liberation movement cultural workers in international “communist world” events and discourse.
+Direct influence in performance art (theatre/dance/music) shows in the music of Vuyisile Mini; and less directly South Africa theatre workshop’s often conscious engagement with Brecht and agitprop theatre traditions; it further influenced worker theatre.
 The visual arts embraces Eli Weinburg’s photographs, silkscreened posters by the CPSA during World War II, and within the 1980s poster movement (including posters by Dikobe waMogale Martins).
 Communism also found expression in “people’s culture” – there are records of the song “my mother was a kitchen girl, my father was a garden boy, that’s why I’m a communist…” in Mpumalanga in 1940s.

 The paper also traces international influences in South Africa’s culture; from awareness of Langston Hughes, WEB Du Bois, and the Harlem Renaissance in the 1930s, through debates about socialist realism, Brecht, and “worker culture”.

 Political debates on the National Question played out in South African liberation culture, seeking to align communist theories of art-making with Africa’s art history and culture of resistance.